 The more students are involved in the learning process, the more they get excited each day.
 Hence, we should pay attention to possible student activities and always plan ahead.
 Student involvement means maximizing and honing their abilities rather than having them master the subject matter.

 Get them involved and they’ll push themselves to excel and succeed.

 There must be a reason why a child is inattentive.
-It could be something emotional, psychological, physical, or perhaps a behavior disorder.
+It could be emotional, psychological, physical, or perhaps a behavior disorder.
 When a child has trouble concentrating, there must be an underlying cause for that.
 And it’s worth knowing how to help the child cope up and succeed.
-Learning differences itself is a common cause of student’s inattention.
+Learning differences are a common cause of student’s inattention.

 Moreover, having close monitoring of the students’ actions and performances and keeping a record of them will help us in determining the reasons.
 This sounds really complicated but it has to be done if we really want to give our students meaningful learning experiences and internalize life skills.